 Federal Gang Crimes – 18 U.S.C. § 521

-We take all necessary measures to help our clients striving to get them the best possible results.
-To be considered a gang by law, the group must be an ongoing organization or association of five or more people with its sole purpose being commitment of crimes.
+We take all necessary measures to help our clients strive to get them the best possible results.
+To be considered a gang by law, the group must be an ongoing organization or association of five or more people, with its sole purpose being commitment to crimes.

 Federal law describes gang crime as a felony involving a controlled substance, violence using physical force against another person, or a conspiracy to commit a felony involving a controlled substance or violence using physical force against another person.